rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/The Abstraction: The Process.md

 each get a time slice with the CPU.
 The more processes running, the slower they run

-*Mechanisms* are low-level protocals that implement some functionality
+*Mechanisms* are low-level protocals or methods that implement a functionality
 - Example: context switch mechanism gives the OS the ability to stop running a process and start running another on the CPU